 The Department of State is the oldest department within Michigan state government and is administered by the secretary of state.
 Elected to a four-year term with a maximum of two terms, the secretary of state is a member of the executive branch and has constitutional as well as statutory duties.

-The secretary of state is the chief motor vehicle administrator and chief election officer for the state’s 10 million residents and is a voting member of several state boards and commissions, including the State Administrative Board, the Governor’s Traffic Safety Advisory Commission and the Michigan Truck Safety Commission.
+The secretary of state is the chief motor vehicle administrator and chief election officer for the state’s 10 million residents and is a voting member of several state boards and commissions, including the State Administrative Board, Governor’s Traffic Safety Advisory Commission and Michigan Truck Safety Commission.
 In the event of concurrent vacancies in the office of governor and lieutenant governor, including absence from the state, the secretary of state serves as governor.

 Michigan is one of two states where the secretary of state has authority over election processes as well as vehicle registrations and the licensing of drivers.
-Other duties include administration of driver education and traffic safety programs; document certification as Keeper of the Great Seal which provides the highest level of document certification in the state; and management of the notary public program.
+Other duties include administration of driver education and traffic safety programs; document certification as Keeper of the Great Seal, which provides the highest level of document certification in the state; and management of the notary public program.
 The department also maintains the state’s official repository of records, including state and local government records, state statutes and commercial financing statements.
 Additionally, the department administers the state’s organ donor registry.

-The Customer Service Administration (CSA) includes the Bureau of Branch Office Services, the Bureau of Driver and Vehicle Programs, the Office of Customer Services, the Department of State Information Center and the Office of Program Support and Development.
-The Bureau of Branch Office Services operates a network of 131 branch offices providing driver's licensing, vehicle titling and registration and voter registration.
+The Customer Services Administration (CSA) includes the Office of Continuous Improvement & Transformation, Bureau of Traffic Safety, Office of Customer Service, Branch Office Support Services, Office of Customer Records and Office of Occupancy Services.
+CSA operates a network of 131 branch offices providing driver's licensing, vehicle titling and registration and voter registration.
 The Office of Continuous Improvement & Transformation focuses on improving the customer experience and the employee experience through insights and data-driven decisions.
-The Bureau of Traffic Safety manages and oversees driver and vehicle records; traffic safety initiatives; automotive business licensing and regulation; and driver licensing, assessment and education.
-The Office of Customer Services oversees Uniform Commercial Code services and serves International Registration Plan vehicle owners.
+The Bureau of Traffic Safety manages and oversees driver and vehicle records; traffic safety initiatives; and driver licensing, assessment and education.
+The Office of Customer Service oversees Uniform Commercial Code services and serves International Registration Plan vehicle owners.
 Branch Office Support Services provides assistance to secretary of state offices across the state in serving customers.
 The Office of Occupancy Services oversees the department's facilities located in every county of the state.

-The Legal Services Administration (LSA) provides legal counsel to the secretary of state, and includes the Office of Legal Policy, Office of Hearings and Administrative Oversight, and Office of Investigative Services as well as support to the Independent Citizens Redistricting Commission.
+The Legal Services Administration (LSA) provides legal support to the secretary of state, and includes the Office of Legal Policy, Office of Hearings and Administrative Oversight, and Office of Investigative Services as well as support to the Independent Citizens Redistricting Commission.
 The Office of Legal Policy oversees implementation of Proposal 18-3 and other policy initiatives and provides legal support.
-The Office of Hearings and Administrative Oversight employs hearing officers who hold hearings on driver’s license appeals as well as administrative hearings for business licenses and certifications, and administers the Breath Alcohol Ignition Interlock Device program.
-The Office of Investigative Services is made up of the Business Compliance and Regulation Division that covers automotive business licensing and compliance, the Regulatory Monitoring Division that investigates licensed and registered automotive related businesses and other vehicle-related regulatory issues, and the Enforcement Division, that contains the Fraud Investigation Section, Investigative Analytics Section and the Branch Review and Special Programs Section.
+The Office of Hearings and Administrative Oversight employs hearing officers who hold hearings on driver’s license appeals as well as administrative hearings for business licenses and certifications.
+It also administers the Breath Alcohol Ignition Interlock Device Program.
+The Office of Investigative Services is made up of the Business Compliance and Regulation Division, which covers automotive business licensing and compliance; the Regulatory Monitoring Division, which investigates licensed and registered automotive-related businesses and other vehicle-related regulatory issues; and the Enforcement Division, which contains the Fraud Investigation Section, Investigative Analytics Section and Branch Review and Special Programs Section.
 The Department of State is responsible for implementing the application process for the new Independent Citizens Redistricting Commission that now exists in the state constitution to oversee the redrawing of congressional and state legislative districts after every decennial census.
 The secretary of state serves as the secretary of the commission.